boltex/leo-web/README.md

 # Leo Web Editor

-A web-based version of the Leo Editor - a structured document editor that allows you to organize your content in a hierarchical outline format.
+A browser-based version of the Leo Editor - a structured document editor that allows you to organize your content in a hierarchical outline format.

-## About

-This project is a TypeScript single-page application that brings the Leo experience to the web.
-Leo is known for its unique approach to organizing documents through an outline-based structure, making it perfect for complex documentation, note-taking, programming and content organization.
+Leo is a fundamentally different way of using and organizing data, programs and scripts. [📺 Introduction Video](https://www.youtube.com/watch?v=SYwlfdEukD4)

 > See Leo, the Literate Editor with Outline, at [leo-editor.github.io/leo-editor](https://leo-editor.github.io/leo-editor/)
 > or on [github](https://github.com/leo-editor/leo-editor).

+## About

+This project is a TypeScript implementation that brings the Leo Editor experience to the web with support for local file access.

+For other usage scenarios, see ([other Leo implementations](#other-leo-editor-implementations)) for versions that support online repositories, or integrated as VSCode extentions.

 ## Limitations